jgregory6/resources/project.md

 # MIS3690 Web Technologies - Term Project (subject to changes)

----

 ## What is the Term Project?

 The term project requires you to conceptualize, design, and implement a website.
 This is an individual effort.

+The website must be published using following hosts:
+1. ~~the internal server provided to you by Babson as part of this course~~
+2. GitHub project repository
-The website must be published using two hosts: (a) the internal server provided to you by Babson as part of this course and (b) an external hosting site such as GoDaddy or BlueHost.
-It is important that the hosting service you use must provide you with advertisement-free service (i.e., your webpages must not have advertisements and there must be no “pop-up” advertisements).
-You will be required to purchase a domain and pay a hosting-fee for the service, which might total to about \$15-\$40.
-These charges are separate from the tuition charges for the term (sort of like buying text books for a course).
+3. An external host or cloud service.
+It is important that the hosting service must provide ad-free service (i.e., your webpages must not have advertisements and there must be no "pop-up" advertisements).

+You will be required to
+1. purchase a domain
+2. use an external host.
+You can
+   - pay a hosting fee for the service such as GoDaddy or BlueHost, which is total to about \$10-\$30
+   - or use (free) cloud service such as Heroku, Amazon Web Services (AWS), Google Cloud Platform, or DigitalOcean.

-The project is to be developed throughout the term and completed in 2 intermediate stages plus the final submission.
-It also requires two different but related deliverables: the proposal document and the permissions document.
+The project is to be developed throughout the term and completed in two intermediate stages plus the final submission.
 The project must be completed and submitted to the instructor by the last day of class.
 All intermediate stages must be submitted on the day it is due.
 Each intermediate deliverable is graded and late submissions are penalized 3 points for every day it is late.
 Extensions may be granted at the instructor’s discretion provided you make the request before the due-date.
 Every deliverable is mandatory and has to be submitted, even if it is late.

 ## Examples of Term Project:

-Your term project website may be based on any topic that conforms to Babson’s Policy on Terms of Use [http://www.babson.edu/privacy-policy/Pages/terms-of-use.aspx](http://www.babson.edu/privacy-policy/Pages/terms-of-use.aspx).
+Your term project website may be based on any topic that conforms to [Babson’s Policy on Terms of Use](https://www.babson.edu/terms-of-use/).
 Also remember that the course only addresses browser-side development.
 The course does not cover back-end databases, middleware or e-commerce.
 So, users will not be able to provide comments on your site that can be stored and retrieved later, upload images or multimedia to your website and, not be able to buy/sell products using your website.
 You can, however, design your site so that it can be extended to support these features at a later stage (beyond this course).

-Examples of Term Projects (to give you a flavor):
+## Examples of Term Projects (to give you a flavor):

 1. travel2hk – a site dedicated to informing travelers about Hong Kong and its attractions.
 It includes night-life, dining options, sites to see, weather, fashion, and even a converter to covert temperature and currency (between Hong Kong currency and any other currencies of the world).
 2. JRC Interiors – a website to support a family-owned interior design business.
 Besides information about the owners, it also presents a portfolio of projects completed, artwork available for sale and creative ideas for decorating your home/office.